Women’s Struggles Brought to Light

 I found Part 1 on YouTube, which you can rent for $2.99.
 Here is Part 2.

 I LOVED this documentary.
 They really have the right idea.
-It’s more than facts, people need stories and to see the problems first hand, for the women’s struggles to really hit home for people to care more.
-Originally, this was a book written by the two journalists mentioned.
+It’s more than facts, people need stories and to see the problems first hand, for the documentaries about women’s struggles to really hit home for people to care more.
+The two journalists mentioned originally wrote the book.
 This is what I had hoped to see with Girl Rising.
 I found the celebrities distracting, but I understand the reason they have them.
 Sometimes, a familiar face might be a more relatable talking head, but at the end of the day, I felt like they missed the point.
 They focused more on the actual girls and the women in the trenches, so there was at least that.

-More girls and women have been discriminated to death than all the deaths committed on battlefields in the 20th century.
+Discrimination caused more deaths for girls and women than all the deaths committed on battlefields in the 20th century.

 More age 15- 44 women die from violence than cancer or malaria or war combined.

 Most of the women working so hard to make changes in these areas for their community do not see an end to this problem in her lifetime.
 A lot of people see a problem they know they can’t possible stop, so they just do nothing.
 But doing nothing is something, contributing to the problem.
 This woman didn’t let that be her excuse.
-She put one foot in front of the other and making a real difference, being on the cover of Newsweek, in this documentary, spreading the knowledge of these issues, but most importantly, loving those who have been disowned by everyone.
+She put one foot in front of the other and making a real difference.
+She was on the cover of Newsweek, in this documentary, spreading the knowledge of these issues, but most importantly, loving those everyone disowned.

 In the education segment, they were talking about a little girl who had to ride 17 miles to and from school.
 We have heroes who ride about 95 miles for 23 days in the Tour De France, much less in other competitions, but what about these girls, girls who ride 34 miles a day every day of their young adult life just so they can get an education?